Kanesville Tabernacle: Destruction

-Reconstruction
+Replica

 A replica of the Kanesville Tabernacle was constructed in the mid-1990s.
 The reconstruction was not directed or financed by the LDS Church, but rather by the Pottawattamie County Mormon Trails Association and Kanesville Restoration, Inc. Major financial backers for the replica were Bill & Patricia Ann Child and Mont & Viola Nelson; Bob Schulze directed the building program.
 The replica, which sat less than a block from the site of the original tabernacle, was dedicated by Church President Gordon B. Hinckley on July 13, 1996.
 In 1999, the tabernacle was donated to the Church and served as an official visitors' center.

 Like the original tabernacle, the replica was built from cottonwood.
 The wood shrank two inches in the first two months and was anticipated to shrink another ten inches over the first five years of its life.
 To counteract this, the church placed jacks under the main supports that could be lowered as the walls shrank.
 The replica was torn down beginning April 4, 2022, after the structure had been deemed unsafe and closed a few years prior.

-The site of the replica tabernacle will be replaced with sculptures and self-guided interpretive signs sharing the history of the church in the area.
+Kanesville Memorial

+The site of the demolished replica was dedicated as the Kanesville Memorial on September 28, 2024, by Elder Kyle S. McKay, Church Historian and Recorder.
+The memorial includes a large garden with native landscaping, filled with sculptures and monuments.
+These artworks, together with historical waysides/signage, commemorate the historical events related to the church in the area.
+These events include the mustering of the Mormon Battalion (with an emphasis on remembering the families of these soldiers who were left behind in Kanesville), the reorganization of the First Presidency, and former-church leader Oliver Cowdery returning to the faith.